temporalio/documentation/docs-src/strongly-typed-errors/bad-cancel-timer-attributes.md

 This error indicates that the Workflow Task failed while attempting to cancel a Timer.

-Check your Timer attributes for a missing Timer Id value, and retry the Event.
+Check your Timer attributes for a missing Timer Id value.
+Add a valid Timer Id and retry the Task.